 If an appeal is filed after 28 days but within 3 months a person may still appeal but needs to get the leave (permission) of the District Court to do so.
 A person cannot appeal a decision by a Local Court Magistrate if 3 months has elapsed since the finalisation of the matter in the Local Court

-An appeal against a sentence imposed by a Local Court Magistrate is heard in the District Court by a Judge.
-The DPP appear for the police.
+An appeal against a sentence imposed by a Magistrate is heard in the Supreme or District Court (NSW) by a Judge.
+The DPP appear for the Crown.
 Normally a solicitor or barrister would appear on your behalf.

 A severity (sentence) appeal can be lodged at either:

-- The Registrar of any Local Court; or
+- The Registrar of any Magistrates or Local Court; or

 - The person in charge of the place where you are in custody.